taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-09.md

 *OSE = Open SynTh Exchange*

-Kai: **"Well, outrunning Space Co to *every* application of SynTh was never a long-term sustainable plan..."**
+Kai: **"Well, outrunning Space Co to *every* application of SynTh was never a long-term sustainable plan, Nova..."**

 Nova: **"So what do we do?"**